wrm65/Capstone-Project-2024/docs/project_report.md

 ## Project Report

-- <div style="color:blue"><b>This project is a culmination of the completion of the six months programme on Machine Learning and Artificial Intelligence.</b></div>
+### This project is a culmination of the completion of the six months programme on Machine Learning and Artificial Intelligence.
 - In Module 2: Introduction to Machine Learning, we learned about the ten steps of a typical machine learning project.
 - In completing this final project, these are the steps that were applied:
    <p>